httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 2. If the connection is not identified with the "h2" protocol identifier or another protocol that has explicitly opted into this specification, ignore the frame and stop processing.
 3. If the frame occurs upon any stream except stream 0, ignore the frame and stop processing.
 4. If any of the flags 0x1, 0x2, 0x4 or 0x8 are set, ignore the frame and stop processing.
+5. If no previous ORIGIN frame on the connection has reached this step, initialise the Origin Set as per {{set}}.
-5. For each Origin field `origin_raw` in the frame payload:
+6. For each Origin field `origin_raw` in the frame payload:
    1. Parse `origin_raw` as an ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) and let the result be `parsed_origin`.
 If parsing fails, skip to the next `origin_raw`.
    2. If the `scheme` of `parsed_origin` is not "https", skip to the next `origin_raw`.
    3. If the certificate presented by the server is not valid for the `host` of `parsed_origin` (see below), skip to the next `origin_raw`.